Statistical inference for rough volatility: Minimax Theory: Proof of Theorem

+where $\max$ and $\min$ are taken over $(H,\eta) \in \mathcal D$.
 We start by giving a crucial result on the behaviour of the pre-averaged energy levels and their empirical counterparts.
-It relies on a similar strategy as in \cite{gloter2007estimation} and is based on the two following Propositions.
+It relies on a similar strategy as in \cite{gloter2007estimation} and is based on the two following results.